rchytas/Altar/README.md

 # Altar
-Always first project in a new development environment
+Always first project in a new development environment (some mundane stuff for now)